Macceleration/The-Beacon/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open your locally hosted environment with your browser to see the result.

 ## Deployment

 This project is configured for deployment on Vercel.
-Simply push to the main branch and Vercel will automatically deploy.

 ## Build